MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-troubleshooting.md

 With this release, Virtual Machines should be able to connect to the internet, for example for some of the virtual machine extensions.

 If you are having internet connectivity issues from within the virtual machines, it is likely due to the fact that we do not have the iDNS feature yet in this Technical Preview 1 release, meaning that a shared DNS feature from Azure is not configured by default.
-You can confirm this by looking at the “DNS servers” settings for the associated virtual network:
+You can confirm this by looking at the “DNS servers” settings for the associated virtual network.

 In the portal, this can be changed to 192.168.100.2 and another public DNS value for the second one that is required.
-This can also be controlled when deploying via a template, by using this setting in the “dhcpOptions” for the virtual network
+This can also be controlled when deploying via a template, by using this setting in the “dhcpOptions” for the virtual network:
-"dnsServers": ["192.168.100.2"]
+`"dnsServers": ["192.168.100.2"]`

 This setting can also be used when deploying a virtual machine via a template that also includes a virtual network.
 If you need to change this for an existing virtual network, virtual machines that are already deployed will need to be stopped and restarted.
 When logging into the restarted VM, you should confirm it has picked up the new settings from the Network Controller, via DHCP.
 Doing changes directly in the VM may work, but would be a change “out of band” for the Network Controller, so is not desired.
 Disabling/enabling the virtual NIC within the VM would also be a possibility at this stage (since you have access to both tenant and service admin sides in the POC).